Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Problem Formulation

 \subsection{Dynamics of projection point and arc length}

-Subsequently, in this section, we analyze the relationship between the drone's position and the path it should follow.
-By formulating the dynamics of a projection point and its associated arc length, we establish a foundation for efficient path-following control.
+To enable efficient path-following control, we analyze the relationship between the drone's position and the path it should follow.
+By deriving the dynamics of a projection point and its associated arc length, we establish a foundation for efficient path-following control.
 We assume that the path is given as a curve parameterized by a \emph{path parameter} $\theta$ over an interval $\Theta \subset \mathbb{R}$.
-That is, the path is represented as the image $r(\Theta) \subset \mathbb{R}^3$ of a mapping $r : \Theta \to \mathbb{R}^3$.
-We assume $r$ is twice differentiable and the tangent vector $dr(\theta)/d\theta$ does not vanish for any $\theta \in \Theta$, which guarantees that $r(\theta)$ does not move backwards when $\theta$ increases.
-However, we do not assume that the mapping $r$ is one-to-one globally, allowing the path to go through a point multiple times.
-The path parameter $\theta$ is not necessarily the arc length of the path, which allows us to have explicit representations of various paths.
+That is, the path is represented as the image $\bm{r}(\Theta) \subset \mathbb{R}^3$ of a mapping $\bm{r} : \Theta \to \mathbb{R}^3$.
+We assume $\bm{r}$ is twice differentiable and regular, that is, $d\bm{r}(\theta)/d\theta \ne 0$ for all $\theta \in \Theta$.
+However, we do not assume that the mapping $\bm{r}$ is one-to-one globally, allowing the path to go through a point multiple times.
+Importantly, $\theta$ is not necessarily the arc length of the path, which allows us to have explicit representations of various paths.

-We define the distance $d(p_d)$ from the drone's position $p_d \in \mathbb{R}^3$ to the path $r(\Theta)$ by the minimum distance as
+We define the distance $d(\bm{p}_d)$ from the drone's position $\bm{p}_d \in \mathbb{R}^3$ to the path $\bm{r}(\Theta)$ by the minimum distance as

 If this infimum is attained at $\theta_d$ in the interior of $\Theta$, then the stationary condition